Tamim bin Hamad Al Thani: Europe

+In March 2024, Qatar facilitated negotiations between Russia and Ukraine on reuniting children with their families who were separated during the conflict.
+Russia returned six children to Ukraine with the assistance of Qatari mediators in May 2024.
+In June, President of Ukraine Volodymyr Zelenskyy visited Qatar and met with Tamim.
+Zelenskyy expressed gratitude for Qatar's assistance in the return of Ukrainian children.
+Zelenskyy also highlighted the importance of Qatar's support for Ukraine's Peace Formula, which was held in 15 and 16 June.

 United States

-In July 2014, Tamim renewed the defence agreement with the U.S. and confirmed Qatar's cooperation with the U.S. in the Combined Air Operations Center (CAOC) at Al Udeid Air Base.
+In July 2014, Tamim renewed the defence agreement with the U.S. and confirmed Qatar's cooperation with the U.S. in the Combined Air Operations Center at Al Udeid Air Base.

-After visiting U.S. President Barack Obama at the White House in February 2015, Tamim wrote an editorial saying the U.S.-Qatari “strategic partnership has deepened in recent years, in spite of the regional unrest” and reiterated his commitment to support a more comprehensive approach to the strategic challenges facing the Middle East.
+After visiting U.S. President Barack Obama at the White House in February 2015, Tamim wrote an editorial saying the U.S.–Qatari "strategic partnership has deepened in recent years, in spite of the regional unrest" and reiterated his commitment to support a more comprehensive approach to the strategic challenges facing the Middle East.

-Sheikh Tamim has been a personal friend of U.S. President Donald Trump prior to the latter's presidency.
+Sheikh Tamim was a personal friend of U.S. President Donald Trump prior to the latter's presidency.
 He visited the United States several times during Trump's presidency and has held bilateral meetings at the White House in Washington, D.C.